 In 1682, while working for the Capuchin church of Cádiz, Murillo fell from a scaffold and died as a result of his injuries.

 Murillo lived and worked in a city of contrasts.
 In the 16th century, Seville had been one of the largest metropolises in Europe.
 It was a densely populated and culturally diverse city whose wealth was based on trade with the American territories of the Spanish empire.
-In the 17th-century, however, Seville was no longer as prosperous as it had been.
-And, as is often the case with epidemics, its cosmopolitan nature became a disadvantage during an outbreak of the Black Death.
+In the 17th century, however, Seville was no longer as prosperous as it had been.
+And, as is often the case with epidemics, its cosmopolitan nature became a disadvantage during the outbreak of the Black Death.

 The Great Plague, which probably originated in Algiers, affected Andalusia and the Mediterranean coast of Spain from 1647 to 1652.
 In Seville, around 60,000 people (46% of the population) died as a result of the disease, including three of Murillo’s children.
 At the social level, the ravages of the plague and the economic decadence of the city reshaped the Sevillians’ mentality.
 Feelings of pessimism and guilt for past sins arose.
 After a century of prosperity and self-confidence, came the times of crisis and self-examination.

-“The terrible plague of 1649, with its terrifying mortality and its consequences of irreversible ruin, altered individual consciences and collective behaviors.
+The terrible plague of 1649, with its terrifying mortality and its consequences of irreversible ruin, altered individual consciences and collective behaviors.
 The nonchalant and self-confident city, sometimes rogue, sometimes glorious, became a pale memory of itself, a mirror in which its inhabitants ceased to recognize themselves.

 Poverty had overshadowed the splendor of Seville since its times of prosperity.
 But in the time of Murillo, and particularly after the plague, the number of orphans and abandoned children in the city increased.
 Those who were not fortunate enough to be welcomed into one of the shelters run by religious institutions had to survive by begging.
 And in doing so, they led a precarious life which often included petty crimes committed out of necessity.

-In addition, the Catholic Church’s vision of poverty had changed with the Counter-Reformation.
-The emphasis shifted from criticizing the vices of the poor – such as uncleanliness, idleness and immorality – to viewing them as the earthly image of the suffering of Christ.
+In addition, the Catholic Church’s vision of poverty changed with the Counter-Reformation.
+The emphasis shifted from criticizing the vices of the poor – such as uncleanliness, idleness, and immorality – to viewing them as the earthly image of the suffering of Christ.
 As a result of this change, the new religious orders which emerged with the Counter-Reformation did not see poverty as a threat to the social order, but as an opportunity to exercise Christian charity and love of one’s neighbor.

 One of the best-known representatives of these ideas in Seville was Miguel de Mañara.
 Born in 1627 and raised in a wealthy family, he led a dissolute life as a young man.
 But after the death of his wife in 1661, he decided to redeem his sins by taking care of the poor.
 Therefore, he became a member of the Hermandad de la Santa Caridad (Brotherhood of the Holy Charity) in 1662.
-A few years later, as the leader of the brotherhood, he spent a fortune in the construction of a new hospice for the poor and engaged prominent members of Sevillian society in his cause.
+A few years later, as the leader of the brotherhood, he spent a fortune on the construction of a new hospice for the poor and engaged prominent members of Sevillian society in his cause.
 Among them were noblemen and the painters Murillo, Zurbarán, and Valdés Leal, who was also his friend and admirer.

 Murillo immortalized Seville with its lights and its shadows.
-Paintings such as The Young Beggar, Two Children Eating a Melon and Grapes, Young Boys Playing Dice, Old Woman Delousing a Child and Three Boys are the pictorial representation of the ideas that circulated in 17th century Seville about poverty, charity and love of neighbor.
+Paintings such as The Young Beggar, Two Children Eating a Melon and Grapes, Young Boys Playing Dice, Old Woman Delousing a Child, and Three Boys are the pictorial representation of the ideas that circulated in 17th-century Seville about poverty, charity, and love of neighbor.
 Those ideas, in turn, were formed in a context of deep suffering and despair generated by the city’s economic decline and the ravages of the Great Plague.